View Source AWS.ECS (aws-elixir v1.0.11)

 Link to this section Functions

-Creates a new capacity provider.
+Creates a capacity provider.

-Capacity providers are associated with an Amazon ECS cluster and are used in capacity provider strategies to facilitate cluster auto scaling.
+Capacity providers are associated with a cluster and are used in capacity

-Fargate use the FARGATE and FARGATE_SPOT capacity providers.
+predefined FARGATE and FARGATE_SPOT capacity providers.

 Creates a new Amazon ECS cluster.

-By default, your account receives a default
+By default, your account receives a default cluster when you launch your first

-cluster with a unique name.
+container instance.
+However, you can create your own cluster with a unique name.

 When you call the CreateCluster API operation, Amazon ECS attempts to create the Amazon ECS service-linked role for your account.
 This is so that it can manage required resources in other Amazon Web Services services on your behalf.
 However, if the user that makes the call doesn't have permissions to create the service-linked role, it isn't created.
 For more information, see Using service-linked roles for Amazon ECS in the Amazon Elastic Container Service Developer Guide.